Follow God: Commercial performance

 Following the release of Jesus Is King, "Follow God" debuted at number seven on the US Billboard Hot 100, making it the highest charting track from the album on the chart.
 It became West's 18th song to reach the top 10 of the chart, and his 8th to debut in the top 10.
 West tied Ludacris for the fifth-most top 10 singles on the chart among rappers, while also extending his span of top 10s to over 15 years, from 2004 to 2019.
 The track accumulated 34 million streams and sold 8,000 digital copies in its first week, and was present on the chart for six weeks.

 "Follow God" became West's most successful release on US Christian Songs where it debuted at the top of the chart, ending Lauren Daigle's 66-week run at number one with "You Say".
 In total, the track remained at the summit of the Christian Songs chart for eight weeks.
 It topped the US Gospel Songs chart, spending 35 weeks at number one before falling to number two on the issue date of July 11, 2020, being replaced by West's own single "Wash Us in the Blood".
-The track also reached the summit of the US Christian Streaming Songs, Christian Digital Song Sales, Gospel Streaming Songs and Gospel Digital Song Sales charts.
+The track also reached the summit of the US Christian Streaming Songs, Christian Digital Song Sales, Gospel Streaming Songs, and Gospel Digital Song Sales charts.
 On the US Hot R&B/Hip-Hop Songs chart, the track debuted at number three and remained on the chart for a total of six weeks.
-In July 2020, the song was certified platinum by the Recording Industry Association of America (RIAA) for track-equivalent sales of 1,000,000 units.
+On January 10, 2024, the song was certified double platinum by the Recording Industry Association of America (RIAA) for track-equivalent sales of 2,000,000 units in the US.

 Elsewhere, "Follow God" peaked at number six on the Canadian Hot 100 and New Zealand Singles Chart.
 In Australia, it became the highest-charting track from Jesus Is King, entering the ARIA Singles Chart at number seven.
 On the UK Singles Chart, the song debuted at number six, with first-week sales of 32,806 units.
 This gave West his 20th top 10 single in the United Kingdom, and it spent six weeks on the chart.
-On December 11, 2020, "Follow God" was certified silver by the British Phonographic Industry (BPI) for sales of 200,000 units in the UK.
+On November 22, 2024, "Follow God" was certified gold by the British Phonographic Industry (BPI) for sales of 400,000 units in the UK.
 The track charted in the top 10 in Estonia, Ireland, Latvia, Lithuania and Slovakia.
 It charted at number 11 and 12 on the Danish Track Top-40 and Icelandic Singles Chart, respectively.
-In Norway, the track performed similarly, debuting at number 13 on the Norwegian Topp 40 Singles chart.
+On September 19, 2023, "Follow God" was awarded a gold certification by IFPI Danmark for selling 45,000 units in Denmark.
+In Norway, the track debuted at number 13 on the Norwegian Topp 40 Singles chart.
 The track also reached the top 20 in the Czech Republic, Portugal, Sweden, and Switzerland.
+On May 13, 2022, it was certified gold by the Associação Fonográfica Portuguesa (AFP) for shelving 5,000 units in Portugal.